Neil Schumacher is of counsel in the Litigation practice of Paul Hastings and is based in the firm’s Washington, D.C. office.

 Mr. Schumacher regularly travels to Russia/CIS and Eastern Europe and has particularly deep experience leading investigations, transactional due diligence, risk assessments, compliance audits, and other reviews triggered by US or local regulatory inquiries in this region.
 Mr. Schumacher’s work in Russia/CIS has included investigations and counseling in connection with US sanctions and anti-money laundering regulations.
 In addition to his work in Russia/CIS and Eastern Europe, Mr. Schumacher has also conducted investigations and other compliance reviews in China, Korea, and other countries in Asia, as well as several countries in the Middle East, Brazil, and other countries in Latin America.

 As part of his anti-corruption practice, Mr. Schumacher also represents clients subject to corporate compliance monitorships and self-monitorships imposed as part of DOJ/SEC resolutions.
-He routinely advises clients in developing and implementing global anti-corruption compliance programs and remedial measures in response to investigations, due diligence, and audits.
+He has played a key role in four compliance monitorships or self-reporting periods and routinely advises clients in developing, implementing, testing, and continuing to enhance global anti-corruption compliance programs and remedial measures in response to investigations, due diligence, and audits.
 He also advises clients in connection with data preservation, cross-border transfer, and data analytics issues often encountered in internal investigations and due diligence.

 Prior to joining Paul Hastings, Mr. Schumacher served as a judicial law clerk for the U.S. District Court for the Southern District of California and the U.S. Bankruptcy Court for the Northern District of Illinois.
 Mr. Schumacher graduated from Boston College Law School (cum laude) in 2005.
 During law school, he wrote and edited for the Uniform Commercial Code Reporter-Digest and interned for the Securities and Exchange Commission’s Enforcement Division.

-- Representing a global supplier to the power industry in connection with multilateral criminal and civil investigation and related civil litigation regarding alleged corruption and tender manipulation in South Africa.
+- Representing a global supplier to the power industry in connection with multilateral criminal and civil investigation and related civil litigation regarding alleged corruption and tender manipulation in South Africa, as well as in connection with its continuing enhancements and continuing reporting obligations required as part of its resolution with DOJ/SEC.

 - Representing a major infrastructure company in connection with enhanced post-acquisition due diligence driven by ongoing DOJ/SEC and World Bank investigation.